Maitreyee12aug/An-Interpretable-Framework-for-Multimodal-Rumour-Detection/README.md

 This is the official PyTorch implementation of:

-**"Gated Consistency and Uncertainty-Aware Fusion: An Interpretable Framework for Multimodal Rumour Detection"** submitted to The Visual Computer (Springer) journal.
+**"Gated Consistency and Uncertainty-Aware Fusion: An Interpretable Framework for Multimodal Rumour Detection"** submitted to the Journal of Supercomputing journal.

 *Maitreyee Ganguly, Paramita Dey*
 *Department of Information Technology, Government College of Engineering & Ceramic Technology, Kolkata, India*